 19. As a part of your Lenten almsgiving, make a point to learn more about a particular social issue (immigration, human trafficking, racism, the environment, public education, child poverty).
 Give money to an organization related to your chosen issue that supports the dignity of the human person.

 22. Pray for somebody.
-As you’re walking the streets, driving the highways, or sitting in your cubicle at work, pick out a person who appears to be in need and pray for that person.
+As you’re walking the streets, driving the highways, or waiting for a meeting to start, pick out a person who appears to be in need and pray for that person.
 Be mindful of the words of philosopher Philo of Alexandria, who said, “Be kind, for everyone you meet is fighting a great battle.”

 23. Get to know your neighbors.
 Introduce yourself, plan a dinner, or bring food to an older person on your block.